GhazaleZe/Verilog-Codes/README.md

 When "load" actives, it initialize with zero.

 When "right" is an active-high, it shifts one bit to the right.
 On the other hand, when "right" is an active-low, it shifts one bit to the left.
-> Note: Do not use Verilog's shift operations.
+> Note: The point of this question is: do it without Verilog's shift operations.